Be the light in the darkness is an affirmation and a call to action for everyone marking Holocaust Memorial Day.

 Be the light in the darkness is an affirmation and a call to action for everyone marking Holocaust Memorial Day.
 This theme asks everyone to consider different kinds of ‘darkness’, for example, identity-based persecution, misinformation, denial of justice; and different ways of ‘being the light’, for example, resistance, acts of solidarity, rescue and illuminating mistruths.

 Join us a 6pm on Tuesday 26th January.
-A link to the online service will be present on this page soon.

 Introduction by Cllr Kevin Robinson, Chair of the Holocaust Memorial Day Working Party.